Pain Management Fellowship Program

-Rotations include Neurology, Psychiatry, Lubbock Spin Institute Palliative Care & The Pain Center at Grace Clinic.
-Below is a brief description of each of the rotations each Fellow will experience in Pain Management Program at Texas Tech University Health Sciences Center.
+Rotations include Neurology, Psychiatry, Lubbock Spin Institute, Palliative Care & The Pain Center at Grace Clinic.
+Below is a brief description of each of the rotations each Fellow will experience in our Pain Management Program at Texas Tech University Health Sciences Center.

 - 2 week inpatient neurology & 2 week Psychiatry rotations at University Medical Center

 - Instruction in evaluation of neuroimaging studies

 - Fellow spends four weeks on block rotation

 - Lubbock Spine Institute

 - 5 member interventional pain management group combined 32 years of experience with implantable therapies